title

 In the above photo sits Cecil Ray Price of Mississippi, to be indicted for the 1964 murders of Chaney, Schwerner and Goodman.
 This photo was made into a poster that I saw on the refrigerator doors of various outraged students at Berkeley.

 Fears of integration by northern whites were enhanced by the migration of blacks in recent years.
 Between 1940 and 1960, the black populations of Chicago and Detroit had tripled, and in Los Angeles it had multiplied by five.
 Whites feared that their neighborhoods might be overwhelmed by blacks.
 Whites imagined their neighborhoods becoming like the poor, dilapidated and high crime neighborhoods that they imagined black neighborhoods to be.
 Whites were concerned about the drop in value of the investment they were making in their homes and property.
-People in affluent Beverly Hills, California, had no such fears, and Beverly Hills was to be among the first cities to outlaw segregation in housing.
+White flight from neighborhoods was opening up whole neighborhoods to blacks.
+People in affluent Beverly Hills remained unafraid and were not moving.
+Beverly Hills was to be among the first cities to outlaw segregation in housing.